 No public IP addresses on cluster nodes, by default: There is a workspace-level setting that defines the type of GKE cluster to create for the workspace in your Google Cloud account.
 The default is a private GKE cluster, which means that there are no public IP addresses for cluster nodes.

 The secure cluster connectivity relay: New clusters initiate a connection to the control plane secure cluster connectivity relay during cluster creation.
 The relay uses port 443 (HTTPS) on a different IP address than the main ingress for the web application and REST API.
-When the control plane runs a notebook or starts a new Databricks Runtime job, the request is sent to the cluster through this reverse tunnel.
+When the control plane runs a notebook or starts a new Databricks Runtime job, the request is sent to the cluster through this tunnel.
 With this relay, there is one less public IP address that is required to send commands from the Databricks control plane to a Databricks Runtime cluster.

 Even with the default configuration (a private GKE cluster) and the secure cluster connectivity relay enabled in your region, there remains one public IP address in your account for GKE cluster control, also known as the GKE